I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 Doing fasted kettlebell swings means training before your first meal.
-Exercise on empty stomach is nothing new and its been excessively studies, especialy among the people who practice Ramadam.
+Exercise on empty stomach is nothing new and its been excessively studied, especially among the people who practice Ramadam.

-- Increased reliance on fat as a energy source.
+- Increasing reliance on fat as an energy source;

 - Reduction in body weight, waist circumference, and body mass index.

-I love to experiment on myself, especialy when it comes to exercise and nutrition.
+I love to experiment with myself (especially when it comes to exercise and nutrition.)

-The 16/8 intermittent fasting protocol I did allowed me to eat for 8 hours and don’t eat for 16.
+The 16/8 intermittent fasting protocol allows me to eat for 8 hours and don’t eat for 16.
 So to follow the rules, I needed to do my kettlebell workout on the empty stomach.

 Benefits of fasted kettlebell swings

-One of the biggest advantages of doing kettlebell training on the empty stomach is improved body composition, as long as you train at the moderate intensity.
+One of the biggest advantages of doing kettlebell training on the empty stomach is improved body composition, as long as you train at a moderate intensity.

-- It improves plasma lipid profiles (source).
-This means it helps with balancing your LDL and HDL ratio.
+“Fasted exercise may improve plasma lipid profiles and helps with balancing your LDL and HDL ratio,” adds Dr. Proeyen.

-I went through dozens of of scientific articles over the years and every single one confirms the beneficial effects of fasted resistance training on body composition.
+As you can see, I reached out to a number of experts and went through dozens of scientific articles over the years and every single one confirms the beneficial effects of fasted resistance training on body composition.

 In fact, when it comes to improving body composition, I haven’t found a single research that would support the advantage of fed-state versus fasted-state.